Text Link

 What causes bulimia blood in vomit?

-One of the most recognizable characteristics of bulimia nervosa is the purging behavior of self-induced vomiting, which usually occurs after an episode of binge eating.
-Repeated and recurring episodes of forced vomiting can be extremely harsh on the body, particularly the esophagus and the throat.
+Bulimia nervosa is an eating disorder characterized most commonly by the purging behavior of self-induced vomiting, which usually occurs after an episode of binge eating.
+Repeated and recurring episodes of forced vomiting can be extremely harsh on the body, particularly the esophagus and the throat.1

 The esophagus is the tube of muscle that connects the mouth to the stomach.
 The blood vessels in the esophagus are thinner than those in other parts of the body, so they are more prone to rupturing through excessive pressure.

 Regularly, forcing large amounts of food back up the esophagus increases the pressure on the blood vessels, causing them to swell and rupture, resulting in bleeding.
-This is what leads to the appearance of blood in vomit and it is known as esophageal varices, or swollen veins.
-(1)
+This is what leads to the appearance of bright red blood in vomit, and it is known as esophageal varices or swollen veins.1

 • Bloody stools